Gay Atlantic City

 Gay in AC

 Borgata Hotel Casino & Spa (1 Borgata Way), hotel and gaming resort, gay-targeted Out-at-Borgata packages, weekend dancing, four bars, restaurants, and the Premier Nightclub.
-Their Music Box features drag shows, plus performers the likes of Boy George, Cyndi Lauper, Brandi Carlile, Diana Ross, Michael Carbonaro, Jane Lynch, Josh Groban and Lady Gaga.
+They features drag shows, plus performers the likes of Boy George, Cyndi Lauper, Brandi Carlile, Diana Ross, Michael Carbonaro, Jane Lynch, Josh Groban and Lady Gaga.

 The Borgata Buffet (1 Borgata Way) offers quality breakfast, brunch, lunch, and dinner buffets.
 They also have a choice of six more casual, and five fine dining options.